Community Grant Policy

 3. Billing and due dates

 i.
-All taxes (Property, Business, Water and Sewer and Poll) will be billed in January of each year and are due and payable in full when billed.
+All taxes (Property, Business, Water and Sewer and Poll) will be billed each year and are due and payable in full when billed.

 ii.
 Compound interest at the rate prescribed annually by Council will be applied to current year taxes unpaid as of May 31st of each year.
 Interest will be calculated and posted to the account as of the end of each month commencing June 30th.